 Usage

 Welcome to the TidyBot++ usage guide!
-This page provides operating instructions for the various capabilities of the robot, such as teleoperation, data collection, and policy inference.
+This page provides instructions for operating the robot, including teleoperation, data collection, and policy inference.

 Note